ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Continuous Integration (CI) is the process of automating the build and testing of code every time a team member commits changes to version control.
 We have learned how we can configure a CI tool.
-We had to chance to have some hands-on experience with the tool [GoCD](https://www.gocd.org), this workshop was given by [Tim Vierbergen](/author/tim-vierbergen/).
+We had the chance to have some hands-on experience with the tool [GoCD](https://www.gocd.org), this workshop was given by [Tim Vierbergen](/author/tim-vierbergen/).
 ## Security <!-- Johan -->
 Security is nowadays a hot topic in the IT sector and it's important to handle sensitive (personal) information in a secure manner.
 Because it's not only a PR nightmare for your business, it's also a financial disaster as well because of the GDPR law that will take effect this May.
 This fascinating lecture was presented by  [Tim De Grande](/author/tim-de-grande/) on our last day of the Kickstarter trajectory.